RobertGoesByJim/Decision-Tree/decision tree.md

 Is the algorithm for implementation unknown?
 Will you need to :

--   Test some theories?
+-   Test some theories or hypotheses?

 -   Clarify the vision, or objectives, through experimentation?

     Are you comfortable presenting quick implementations of concepts to stakeholders so that they can solidify their vision, then making quick course-corrections based on their feedback?

-Is the primary thing you’re building software, and/or innovative, leading-edge, a “half-baked idea?” (*By the way, leading-edge and innovative software, products, and services, are often unknown, and by nature even “half-baked” - and that’s ok.
+Is the primary thing you’re building software, and/or innovative, leading-edge, a “half-baked idea?” (*By the way, the capabilities of leading-edge and innovative software, products, and services, are often unknown, and by nature even “half-baked” - and that’s ok.
 Some of the possibilities and details will need to be discovered.*)

 Does what you’re building require significant discovery, or learning “spikes?”